MihirMore/100daysofcode-Python/log.md

 ### Day - 6
 **Thoughts** :  Today started by learning about creating, defining and calling *functions*.
 The first exercise was hurdles in [reeborg's world](https://reeborg.ca/index_en.html).
 Thsese are a set of fascinating exercise which will test and help you with learning loops and functions in python.
 Then learned about while loops in python and did 2 more exercises on reeborg's world.
 The final project is about navigating reeborg along a maze with some conditions and actions to be performed.
 Also tested some edge cases where the code fails and fixed it with some help from Angela.

+### Day - 7
+**Thoughts** : Day - 7 exercises were different as compared to earlier day's exercises.
+On day 7 we built a *hangman* game and go on building it in steps; essentially breaking a bigger problem into finite easier exercises.
+Hangman game is a very good tester project to gauge the skills learned so far.
+Hangman game is an exciting game which also includes ascii art. :heart: